| Title: | Logging in 'R' and Post to 'Azure Log Analytics' Workspace |

 Most of the arguments of this function have a default value which

-is read from the output of get_log_config
+is read from the output of get_log_config.
+The idea is

-function once to define the
+to run the set_log_config function once to define the

 default arguments; and use them automatically while logging anything